NitishSri/spring-boot-microservices/README.md

 # SpringApplication

 This is a Spring Boot microservice based Login and Registration application.
-The functionality of forgot password send email with queue in between.
-If email send application is down, all emails will be preserved in queue (rabbit mq used).
-Once the application is up, mails will be send by a third party mailjet.
+The forgot password functionality sends email with queue in between.
+If send-email application is down, all emails will be preserved in queue (rabbit mq used).
+Once the application is up, mails will be sent by a third party integration of mailjet.

 Technology Stack Used :